kyleweishaar-zz/JIRA-postman/README.md

 ## Usage

-To run the script, double-click the batch file: NP_MS_Checks for NPrinting, or Sense_MS_Checks for Sense.
+To run the script, double-click the batch file:

+1. `NP_Checks` for NPrinting

+1. `Sense_Checks` for Sense.

 A prompt window opens for you to enter your JIRA credentials and info common to all of the JIRAs.
 Labels must be properly formatted.